jiry17/jiry17.github.io/research.md

 title: Research
 ---

-I am a postdoc at University of Michigan, working with Prof. <a href="https://web.eecs.umich.edu/~xwangsd/">Xinyu Wang</a>.
+I am a postdoc at the University of Michigan, working with Prof. <a href="https://web.eecs.umich.edu/~xwangsd/">Xinyu Wang</a>.
 I am interseted in program synthesis and all related problems, like program optimization and verification.
 I am also curious about the potential of these techniques in enhancing LLMs on domain-specific problems.

 ### Publications